crystal-lang/crystal/_gitbook/syntax_and_semantics/macros.md

 a `def` without a matching `end`, or a single `when` expression of a `case`, since both of them are not complete valid expressions.

+## Scope

+Macros declared at the top-level are visible anywhere.
+If a top-level macro is marked as `private` it is only accessible in that file.

+They can also be defined in classes and modules, and are only visible in those scopes.
+Macros are also looked-up in the ancestors chain (superclasses and included modules).

 ## Interpolation

 You use `{{...}}` to paste, or interpolate, an AST node, as in the above example.